Last Updated on April 19, 2023

-If you live or work on a farm, you may consider investing in a Kangal dog to help lighten the load and protect your animals.
+If you live or work on a farm, you may consider investing in this breed to help lighten the load and protect your animals.

 But what is the price of a purebred Kangal puppy?
-And what does it cost to care for one of these dogs during their lifetime?
+And what does it cost to care for this breed?
 We will look at all that and more in the article below.

 Can You Own a Kangal Dog?

-If you’re thinking about buying a Kangal Dog, be sure to consult any breed-specific laws that might be in place in your area.
+If you’re thinking about getting a Kangal Dog, be sure to consult any breed-specific laws that might be in place in your area.

-While it might not be illegal to own a dog throughout the entire United States, some areas have rules concerning owning a Kangal.
+While it might not be illegal to own it throughout the entire United States, some areas have rules concerning owning this breed.

 They are banned in certain other countries, like Denmark, due to the fact that they are perceived as being aggressive dogs.

-Even if your state does allow you to own a Kangal, you’ll likely still need to get a dog license, as you would with any breed.
+Even if your state does allow you to own it, you’ll likely still need to get a dog license, as you would with any breed.

-A license to own a Kangal can be bought at your local municipal office for about $20.
+A license to own this breed can be bought at your local municipal office for about $20.

 Bred as livestock dogs, Kangals are natural guardians.
 That said, they are much more people-orientated than many other herding breeds and are generally not aggressive to humans.